dirkjanm/BloodHound.py/README.md

 - *LoggedOn* - Performs privileged Session enumeration (requires local admin on the target)
 - *ObjectProps* - Performs Object Properties collection for properties such as LastLogon or PwdLastSet
 - *All* - Runs all methods above, except LoggedOn
+- *Experimental* - Connects to individual hosts to enumerate services and scheduled tasks that may have stored credentials

 Multiple collectionmethods should be separated by a comma, for example: `-c Group,LocalAdmin`